szdowk/vinsa1060plus-driver-all-in-one/README.md

 If you find that using this driver with your tablet results in reverse axis or directions (or both), you can modify parameters *swap_axis*, *swap_direction_x*, and *swap_direction_y* by changing false to true and another way around.

+for example:  Rotating tablet in portrait position ( with buttons furthest from person )
+    ```
+    settings:
+        swap_axis: true
+        swap_direction_x: true
+        swap_direction_y: false
+    ```
+Not a nice experience, feels weird --- but at least it is nice to know that you can do such a thing.
+(Thanks Alex-S-V for the ground work).

 ## Changing Button/Key shortcuts

 `config-vin1060plus.yml` contains a Key code list ( variable `tablet_buttons` ) that allows the user to edit the 12 buttons found on the left-side of the graphics tablet.